 What is Diabetes?

-Diabetes is a disease that affects the body’s ability to produce or use insulin.
-When the body turns food into energy (also called sugar or glucose), insulin is released to help transport this energy to the cells.
-But, due to Diabetes, this glucose builds up in the blood stream and cells become starved for energy.
-This excess glucose may also harm the heart, kidneys, nerves and eyes over time.
+Diabetes is a disease that affects the body's ability to produce or use insulin.
+When the body turns food into energy (also called sugar or glucose), it releases insulin to help take this energy into the cells.
+But, with Diabetes, this glucose stays in the blood stream and cells don't get the energy they need.
+As glucose builds up in the blood, it may also harm the heart, kidneys, nerves and eyes over time.

 There are Several Types of Diabetes: